kylemurray2/SARTS/README.md

 https://github.com/insarlab/MintPy-tutorial/blob/main/workflows/smallbaselineApp.ipynb

 To process ALOS-1:
     run get_params_sarts.py with the -a flag
-    modify params.yaml with the path, etc.
+    modify params.yaml with the path, polygon, bounds, etc.
-    downloadData.py -sd (don't use orbit flag)
+    downloadData.py -sd -srtm (don't use orbit flag).
+This downloads the srtm dem
+    put the path to the .wgs84 dem in params.yaml
-    use 'prepRawALOS_modified.py -i SLCS -o SLCS' to organize/reformat the files setupStack_alos.py
+    use 'prepRawALOS_modified.py -i SLCS -o SLCS' to organize/reformat the files
+    setupStack_alos.py
     Then follow the normal steps... runISCE.py etc...